-Now that we know that bike trails in Massachusetts has good interest, we now want to see what themes we should cover.
-This is where Google Trends gets so strong for local seo keyword research.
+Now that we know that bike trails in Massachusetts have good interest, we now want to see what themes we should cover.
+Using this type of information is where Google Trends gets so high for local SEO keyword research.
 Check out the list below.

-This is where we know we are on to something.
-By seeing that places like “near me”, “cape cod”, “provincetown”, and more came up shows me that there is real interest in this topic.
-With my website, I could make a great resource that covers many of the top trails are situated through Massachusetts.
-Then you can have sections or pages that cover more micro levels like Cape Cod and explore places like Provincetown in the blogs.
+By seeing that places like “near me,” “cape cod,” “Provincetown,” and more came up shows me that there is real interest in this topic.
+With my website, I could make a great resource that covers many of the top trails are situated in Massachusetts.
+Then you can have sections or pages that include more micro levels like Cape Cod and explore places like Provincetown in the blogs.

 Compare Multiple Metrics

-Another neat feature in this tool is to compare different topics, search terms, and more against each other.
-For this example, I want to see if I should be optimizing my site for bicycle shop vs bicycle store.
+Another neat feature of this tool is to compare different topics, search terms, and more against each other.
+For this example, I want to see if I should be optimizing my site for bicycle shop vs. bicycle store.

-As you can see above, shop outperforms store in terms of search interest.
-This is important for me to know when trying to go after this primary keyword for SEO.
+As you can see above, shop outperforms store regarding search interest.
+Data like this is vital for me to know when trying to go after this primary keyword for SEO.

-A lot has been covered in this blog post.
 We went over why Google Trends is a better option than just looking at sheer search volume with Google Keyword Planner Tool.
-The amount of detail you can get with this tool completely over shadows the keyword tool.
+The amount of detail you can get with this tool entirely overshadows the keyword tool.
 We went over how to break down the United States by a state and then how to drill down into search interest on a topic.
-We also broke down on how to take a main keyword target and break that out into more topics like trails around Massachusetts.
-Finally, we went over how to use the compare section to see how certain terms and themes compared in terms of search interest.
+We also broke down on how to take a primary keyword target and break that out into more topics like trails around Massachusetts.
+Finally, we went over how to use the compare section to see how specific terms and themes compared regarding search interest.